INSIDE THE MIND OF SUICIDE: DEATH AND OTHER OPTIONS

 I’m Done!

 Done!
 I’m done.
 I want to die.
-I need to, I need to Today.
+I need to, I need to today.
 The pain is unbearable.
 Too big, too much.
 I’m drowning.
 When does it end?
 WHEN?
 My heart can’t take another ounce of betrayal.
 My body can’t take another sliver of fear.
 My soul can’t hold one more speck of shame.

 I want to die and I don’t.
 I need the pain to end.
 That’s all.
 Why am I invisible?
 I don’t know what to do!!!!
 Why am I invisible?
 I’m right here!!!!

 How did life get so screwed up?
 It feels like my arms and legs aren’t attached to my body.
 I’m falling.
 Nothing to grasp.
 There’s no bottom.
 I can’t stay here.
 I CAN’T STAY!
 Not another second.
-I don’t care what it looks like on the other side, because this this hell.
+I don’t care what it looks like on the other side, because this is hell.
 Life is too heavy, chaotic, terrifying.
 They made choices, but I’m the one paying for it.
 Over and over and over.
 Today I’m done paying.

 My heart is dying.
 I can feel it.
 Cell by cell, it’s dying and so am I.